3C0D/Obsidian-Vault-Name-in-Status-Bar/README.md

 # Vault Name in Status Bar

-Add your vault name to the status bar in Obsidian, with customizable appearance and functionality.
+## Key Features:

+- **Dynamic Vault Display:** Instantly view your current vault's name in the Obsidian status bar.
+- **Customizable Appearance:** Personalize the display to match your workspace, ensuring a seamless integration.
+- **Vaults Menu:** One-click access to the vaults menu for easy navigation.

+## Benefits:

+- **Enhanced Efficiency:** This plugin provides the advantage of keeping this information always visible in the status bar, and providing another quick access to the vaults menu.

 ![alt text](Assets/example.png)